 Residents Maintain Autonomy

-In Ludlowe Center for Health & Rehabilitation, 17.44% Percentage of Patients
+In Ludlowe Center for Health & Rehabilitation, 8.61% of Patients

 Ability to Keep Residents Mobile

-In Ludlowe Center for Health & Rehabilitation, 23.72% Percentage of Residents
+In Ludlowe Center for Health & Rehabilitation, 12.15% of Residents

-Measures the number of hospitalizations per thousand days of patient care.
-Avoiding the hospital is important to maintaining the physical health of nursing home residents.
+This datapoint is a measure of the number of times residents are hospitalized per 1,000 days of patient care.
+Minimizing hospitalizations is key to maintaining the physical health of nursing home residents.

 Short-term Care: Rehospitalizations

-In Ludlowe Center for Health & Rehabilitation, 23.72 Percentage of Residents Rehospitalized
+In Ludlowe Center for Health & Rehabilitation, 12.15% of Residents Rehospitalized

-This is the number of times residents are rehospitalized per 1,000 days of short-term care.
-There is typically a correlation between staying out of the hospital and a nursing home's quality of short-term rehabilitation.
+This datapoint measures the number of times residents are rehospitalized per 1,000 days of short-term patient care.

 Short-term Care: ER Visits

-In Ludlowe Center for Health & Rehabilitation, 9.54 Percentage of Patients
+In Ludlowe Center for Health & Rehabilitation, 16.4% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Ludlowe Center for Health & Rehabilitation, 74.33% Percentage of Resident
+In Ludlowe Center for Health & Rehabilitation, 78.31% of Resident

-This tells you the percent of short-term stay residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+This datapoint measures the percentage of short-term stay residents that saw functional improvements, such as with activities of daily living.
+Many would argue that this is a reliable measure of a nursing home's rehabilitation services.

 - St Vincent's Medical CenterAcute Care Hospitals 2.67 miles away2800 Main St Bridgeport Connecticut 06606Voluntary non-profit - Church(203) 576-5551